iampato/drunkin-photography/README.md

 ## Getting Started

 These instructions will get you a copy of the awesome app.
-- Just clone this repository by typing: `git clone https://github.com/Iampato/P.O-Box-Finder-Rest-API.git`
+- Just clone this repository by typing: `git clone https://github.com/Iampato/drunkin-photography`
-- Switch to project directory: `cd notable_django`
+- Switch to project directory: `cd drunkin-photography`

 ### Prerequisites